forfailures/.github/profile/README.md

-Thwarted in his plans, the Duke of the nonexistent Duchy of Colachine decided instead of create a copy of the item, and ship it to New York, with the plan of selling it to the Museum of Modern Art.
+Thwarted in his plans, the Duke of the nonexistent Duchy of Colachine decided instead of create a copy of the item, and ship it to New York, with the plan of selling it to the Metropolitan Museum.

 The New York press lauded "Count Fritz Von Holm, a relative of the Danish King" on his triumphal arrival with the two-ton monolith.
 Unfortunately, Sir Purdon